Choosing between Garmin and Fitbit? This guide covers everything you need to know.

 An overview of Garmin’s watches

-Garmin has nearly 30 different sports watches, and the differences can be quite obscure.
+Garmin has over 30 different sports watches, and the differences can be quite obscure.
 As you ascend in price, you get more sensors and more complex data and analysis.
 Its watches cover options designed for runners, swimmers, triathletes, and even outdoor adventurers.

 The entry-level Forerunner 55 is still a solid entry-level running watch, while the Forerunner 165 (above) offers a step-up for those who want a better display and a few more features.
 The Forerunner 265 (below) and Forerunner 965 are AMOLED screen-packing watches aimed at more advanced runners and triathletes interested in granular sports science and recovery data.

-Garmin Fenix: The Fenix family is Garmin’s all-action sports and outdoor watches.
+The Fenix family is Garmin’s all-action sports and outdoor watches.
 They have all the features and metrics imaginable but cost top dollar.
 The Fenix 8 is the latest generation, available in AMOLED or Solar editions, in multiple case sizes, and with various upgrades on offer materials and watch bands.

 The price, as we say, is whopping.
 So, if you want a cheaper alternative, the last-gen Fenix 7 Pro and Epix Pro (Gen 2) still boast the brand’s latest HR sensor and solar/flashlight features across every model.